 Ratcliffe Hicks School of Agriculture

-The School provides an opportunity for students with a variety of educational backgrounds and experiences to further their education with an applied focus.
+RHSA provides an opportunity for students with a variety of educational backgrounds and experiences to further their education with an applied focus.
 RHSA students include recent high school graduates as well as adults who are interested in continuing their education or a career change.
-Coursework offers a balance between technical and theoretical aspects of animal science, horticulture, arboriculture, and related disciplines.
+For more information on the various Plant Science concentrations, visit the Ratcliffe Hicks website.

 Courses & Faculty